uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 returned by \\(solver\\) and \\(M_{leader}\\) is the same for the best solver for this problem instance, i.e., solver with the highest MAP value.

-**Note**: For deciding the winner we have not used this metric as it gives higher importance to problem instances with smaller MAP value.
+**Note**: For deciding the winner we don't used this metric as it gives higher importance to problem instances with smaller MAP value.

 #### Rank